skidambi/gettingAndCleaningData/README.md

        observations in the dataset
     3. The subject_train.txt or subject_test.txt file is read in to obtain the subject IDs for corresponding observations in the dataset
-    4. The dataset obtained from step 1 is filtered to retain only columns representing sum or standard deviation values
+    4. The dataset obtained from step 1 is filtered to retain only columns representing sum or standard deviation values.
+The column names containing the words _mean_ or _std_ are picked.
+Note that the _angle()_ observations are discarded inspite of having _mean_ in their name, because they just represent angles between averaged vectors (from _features_info.txt_).
     5. The data read in steps 2 and 3 are appended as _activity_ (after mapping via the activity labels read in earlier) and _subject_ columns to the dataset in step 4
 4. The resulting train and test datasets are merged into a single dataset called _masterDataset_